fbpx

 When business owners, business partners, and leaders learn to carefully frame a change for their team, group, or employees, they assume the position of role model and outline how they intend to approach the change, and how they expect others to respond and behave.
 This 4 Step approach to FRAME IT ensures greater success and more efficient outcomes.
 Unanticipated change within your company can elicit a wide range of emotional responses in you and your team.
 On one end of the continuum, change is sometimes met with enthusiasm if it's perceived as a positive.
 For example, if you provide increased healthcare or child care, or time off benefits, you will likely see relief, even joy, among your employees.
 Other types of changes however may be met with anxiety, even fear, when perceived as a threat to the status quo.
 This often occurs when there is a change of ownership when new leadership is brought on or there are shifts in roles and responsibilities.
 A third reaction to change in the work environment is a more neutral — a go with the flow, matter-of-fact, seemingly resilient response to shifts being implemented.
 This indicates the change is not threatening.
 No matter the size of your business, owners, business partners, group leaders, and team managers are faced with many demands in the work environment.
 Decisions made at these times roll out a series of change events for small business teams or for multiple business groups in a large organization.
 Success, for [...]

 People seldom seek change when things are going well.
 Seeking to grow during these times is then a choice versus a push from outside.
 Because the force of nature is all about growth, if we are not doing so, circumstances will arise to create discontent or provide circumstances that force a change–desired or not.
 So the internal or external circumstances leading to the desire for work-life change are less important than how you approach it.
 You might as well embrace it.
 Where Are You Going to Focus Your Attention?
 Instead of exiting a job dramatically, seeking a promotion with lots of over-zealous activity, or starting a new venture flailing about trying everything that the media says you should do, I advise what I call Standing Still.
 Standing Still is taking a breath, taking the discontent as an opportunity to become more self-aware so you assess fully, listen to what the discontent is telling you, and then, from that centered place, open yourself to new possibilities that are right for you.
 If you scramble and make a change in a state of anxiety or desperation, the chances of your new life or work being truly satisfying are slim.
 If you make a desperate move it’s like treading water or losing ground.
 Instead, thoughtfully create steps that actually lead where you want to go.
 If you do nothing, you’ll be right where you are now.
 Simply put - Slowing down can actually help you go further, faster.
-KEEP Reading for Four Tips [...]
+KEEP Reading for Four [...]

 Go to Top